Extended commutator algebra for the $q$-oscillator and a related Askey-Wilson algebra: Introduction

-For the special case $x_1 = x_2 = \cdots = x_k$, we can write the left-hand side of \eqref{eq:9} as $(\ad x)^k(y)$.
+For the special case $x_1 = x_2 = \cdots = x_k$, we can write the left-hand side of~\eqref{eq:9} as $(\ad x)^k (y)$.
 Similarly, if $l=2$, the nested commutator of $[[x,y_1],y_2]$ can be expressed as the composition of two adjoint maps given by $((-\ad y_2)\circ(-\ad y_1))(x)$.
 This can be generalized as

-We also have the similar result that if $y_1 = y_2 = \cdots = y_l$, then we can write the left-hand side of \eqref{eq:10} as $(-\ad y)^l(x)$. \end{remark}
+We also have the similar result that if $y_1 = y_2 = \cdots = y_l$, then we can write the left-hand side of~\eqref{eq:10} as $(-\ad y)^l (x)$. \end{remark}

-\begin{remark} From \cite[Section~5]{Can19a}, if $q$ is nonzero and is not a root of unity, then the basis elements of $\repHeisenLie$ from \eqref{ctypeLie}--\eqref{ctypeB0} can be expressed as Lie polynomials in $\crea$ and $\anni$ through the relations
+\begin{remark} From~\cite[Section~5]{Can19a}, if $q$ is nonzero and is not a~root of unity, then the basis elements of $\repHeisenLie$ from~\eqref{ctypeLie}--\eqref{ctypeB0} can be expressed as Lie polynomials in $\crea$ and $\anni$ through the relations

 which hold for any $k\in\N$, and any $l\in\Zplus$.
-The operators $\crea$, $\anni$, and $\repLieAB$ are clearly Lie polynomials in $\crea$, $\anni$, and so are not anymore considered in the relations \eqref{combase1}--\eqref{combase4}.
-The commutator table for these basis elements of $\repHeisenLie$ can be gleaned from \cite[Table~1]{Can19a}, and a detailed discussion of the computational aspects of these relations can be found in \cite[Section~2.1]{Can19b}. \end{remark}
+The operators $\crea$, $\anni$, and $\repLieAB$ are clearly Lie polynomials in $\crea$, $\anni$, and so we need not consider them in the relations~\eqref{combase1}--\eqref{combase4}.
+The commutator table for these basis elements of $\repHeisenLie$ can be gleaned from~\cite[Table~1]{Can19a}, and a~detailed discussion of the computational aspects of these relations can be found in~\cite[Section~2.1]{Can19b}. \end{remark}

-If $q$ is a root of unity other than $1$, there are special cases for the constructions in \eqref{combase1}--\eqref{combase4}, and the basis \eqref{ctypeLie}--\eqref{ctypeB0} of $\repHeisenLie$ is reduced according to some conditions in the exponents.
-These can be found in \cite[Section~4.1]{Can19b}.
-If $q=0$, an entirely different basis and nested commutator constructions can be found in \cite[Section~4]{Can19a}.
-These two cases, however, are not covered by the representation theorem \cite[Theorem 6.7]{Hel05}, and so the possibly nonfaithful representation $\repHeisen$ of $\Heisen$ for these two cases may lead to further restrictions in the algebraic structure of $\repHeisenLie$.
-We reserve these two cases as for a possibly interesting continuation of the results presented in this paper, and so we have the following.
+If $q$ is a~root of unity other than $1$, there are special cases for the constructions in~\mbox{\eqref{combase1}--\eqref{combase4}}, and the basis~\eqref{ctypeLie}--\eqref{ctypeB0} of $\repHeisenLie$ is reduced according to some conditions in the exponents.
+These can be found in~\cite[Section~4.1]{Can19b}.
+If $q=0$, an entirely different basis and nested commutator constructions can be found in~\cite[Section~4]{Can19a}.
+These two cases, however, are not covered by the representation theorem~\cite[Theorem 6.7]{Hel05}, and so the possibly nonfaithful representation $\repHeisen$ of $\Heisen$ for these two cases may lead to further restrictions in the algebraic structure of $\repHeisenLie$.
+We reserve these two cases as for a~possibly interesting continuation of the results presented in this paper, and so we have the following.

-\begin{assumption} The scalar $q$ is nonzero and is not a root of unity. \end{assumption}
+\begin{assumption} The scalar $q$ is nonzero and is not a~root of unity. \end{assumption}